PaulRedko/js-study/README_s3-boolean-strings.md

-Boolean:
+# Booleans, Strings, String Methods, Null and Math

+Booleans:
-just words true / false.
-No quotes needed to show booleans.
++ just words true / false.
++ No quotes needed to show booleans.

 In JS booleans can change type in variable: from number to boolean or string. it is not a good idea and many programmers do not like it due to this fact.

-String:
+Strings:
-we wrap them in quotes.
-what is the limit?
++ we wrap them in quotes. what is the limit of a string?

-typeof <smth> - operator to check the type of data. you dont need to use paranthes.

-concatenating - combining two strings.
++ strings can concatenate - combining two strings in one.

-strings are indexed.
++ strings are indexed.
 Every letter has its number, and the row starts with 0.

-property: every sting has a property.
-"hello".length // 5 - it gives the number of letter in the sting.
++ property: every sting has a property.  "hello".length // 5 - it gives the number of letter in the sting.

-if i want to select certain letter in the string i use square brackets [], and identify which letter to use.
++ if i want to select certain letter in the string i use square brackets [], and identify which letter to use.

-undefined - means that there is no such data in a string.
++ undefined - means that there is no such data in a string.

-it is not possible to change one letter in a sting.
++ it is not possible to change one letter in a sting.

+typeof <smth> - operator to check the type of data.
+You dont need to use paranthes.

 STING METHODS:
 sting.method() - we need to have closing brackets, without